 What items we handle

-We handle a wide variety of jewelry types which includes:
+As a trusted and reliable pawnbroker, we accept a wide variety of jewelry which includes:

 - Cuff links

-- Weight – jewelry made from gold or silver tend to be heavier than cheaper metals like brass and pewter.
+- Weight.
+Jewelry that is made from gold or silver tends to be heavier compared to its cheaper metal counterparts like pewter or brass.

 Age and sentimentality